 My Writings on the Importance of Natural History:

 Fleischner, T.L., editor.
-[In Press; 2017].
+2017.
 Nature, Love, Medicine: Essays on Healing in Wildness.
 Torrey House Press, Salt Lake City, Utah.

 Fleischner, T.L.
-In Press (2017).
+2017.
 Our Deepest Affinity.
-In: T.L.
+Pages 3-15 in T.L.
 Fleischner, ed.
 Nature, Love, Medicine: Essays on Healing in Wildness.
 Torrey House Press, Salt Lake City, Utah.

 Fleischner, T.L., A. Sunseri, K. Clute, L. Dowling, D. Goehring, A. Gosnell, R. Haaversen, E. Healy, C. Lozenich, J.D.
 Mobley, J. Tinnin, and G. Whol.
 2015.
 Lessons of the wild: nature and psyche in the Escalante Canyons.
 Ecopsychology 7(1): 4-6. [pdf]

 Fleischner, T.L.
 2014.
 An invitation to attentiveness and imagination.
 Questions for a Resilient Future series, Center for Humans & Nature. http://www.humansandnature.org/earth-ethic---thomas-lowe-fleischner-response-97.php.

 Fleischner, T.L., T. Wessels, R.E.
 Grumbine, and S. Weisberg.
 2013.
 Toward transformative natural history education: a few principles.
 Journal of Natural History Education and Experience 7: 1-3. [pdf]

 Fleischner, T.L.
 2012.
 Natural history: the taproot of ecology.
 Pages 20-21 in R. Sagarin and A. Pauchard, eds.
 Observation and ecology: broadening the scope of science to understand a complex world.
 Island Press, Washington, D.C. [pdf]